| For Immediate Release February 9, 2006 Contact: Wade C. TeasdalePhone: (916) 651-4038

 of the skateboarding community.
 This new measure speaks directly

+to those problems."
 Existing law provides liability protection to public

 agencies and public employees when recreational enthusiasts participate